 While still a teenager, a determined Benjamin Kulp headed for Chicago, systematically working his way up from errand boy to bank manager to Vice President of the Madison and Kedzie State Bank.
 He was the classic self-made man—ambitious and uncompromising, and generally admired for it early on.

 “The ‘I Will’ spirit is responsible for what Chicago is today,” The Advocate (a Jewish journal) reported in 1921, “but never was that spirit better displayed than by one of our best known citizens, Mr. Benjamin Kulp.”

-Kulp ran the roost that his predecessor had left for him there within the sprawling Franklin Blvd campus.
-The company, to his credit, remained extremely successful even into the Great Depression years of the 1930s, continuously expanding its manufacturing to cover any possible product necessitated by the filing needs of America.
+Kulp ran the roost that his predecessor had left for him there within the Franklin Blvd campus.
+The company, to his credit, remained extremely successful through the Great Depression years of the 1930s, opening another factory in Elizabeth, New Jersey, and continuously expanding its manufacturing to cover any possible product necessitated by the filing needs of America.

 Either by his intention or simply by his nature, Kulp did have a tendency to ruffle feathers.
 Even when he tried to use his own growing wealth for good deeds, it seemed to bring trouble—like when he presented the town of Hot Springs, Arkansas (his summer home) with a bronze statue of . . .
 Illinois hero Abraham Lincoln, launching an eventual wave of backlash from the townsfolk in the old Confederate stronghold.
 That was an innocent miscalculation perhaps.
 But as he got older, Kulp also got more hot-headed and combative with those who didn’t see things his way.